NovembreLab/feems/README.md

 conda install -c conda-forge cartopy
 ```

-Jupyter and jupyterlab are also needed to explore the example notebooks but
+Jupyter and jupyterlab are only needed to explore the example notebooks but
-are *not* required for the functioning of the `FEEMS`/`FEEMSmix` package (you could also use `brew`, if you want it to be available outside the environment):
+are *not* required for the functioning of the `FEEMS`/`FEEMSmix` package.
+You could also use `brew`, if you want it to be available outside the environment:

 ```bash
 pip install notebook